 Taking the plunge back to work from maternity leave?
 Moms on Call’s CEO, Morgan Eddy, shares tips she has picked up from preparation to childcare!

-For those of you who are getting ready to return from maternity leave now, or will be soon, I wanted to share a few dos and don’ts that I picked up during my transitions.
-Merging your pre-baby life with your post-baby life may seem daunting, but before you know it you’ll hit your groove and find the perfect balance!
+For those of you who are getting ready to return from maternity leave or will be soon, I wanted to share a few dos and don’ts that I picked up during my transitions.
+Merging your pre-baby life with your post-baby life may seem daunting, but before you know it, you’ll hit your groove and find the perfect balance!